WordPress Widgets Beginners Guide & Usage Tips

 “Widgets are not plugins, but some plugins contain widgets.”

 How can a plugin not be a widget, and yet, that’s essentially what some of them are?
 Why not split things up and have some called Plugins and others called Widgets that can be downloaded and installed just the same?
 Wouldn’t that make everything easier?
+Where are the WordPress widgets usage tips?

 Well, no. And understanding this next bit makes things a little easier to see why.